 “A storyboard is a graphic organizer that consists of illustrations or images displayed in sequence for the purpose of pre-visualising a motion picture, animation, motion graphic or interactive media sequence.”

-How to create a storyboard
+How to Create a Storyboard (Step-by-Step)

 Types of storyboards